 The next generation of skincare – clean beauty, takes into account not only the use of safe ingredients, but a fair and sustainable supply chain.
 It encompasses good manufacturing practices, the fair treatment of people and, the best possible packaging solutions for the environment.

-We're committed to clean beauty and challenging the status quo in favour of what can be.
-Emma Lewisham's consideration for the lifecycle and impact of her products is second to none.
+Emma Lewisham is committed to clean beauty and challenging the status quo in favour of what can be.

 "The beauty industry has been a huge eye opener for me.
 My passion to make a meaningful difference and challenge the status quo, extends to the way we operate across our supply chain and the impacts our decisions have on people and the planet" - Emma Lewisham.

 We've worked hard to provide you with clean skincare via a supply chain that is efficient, transparent, and accountable.
-To this end, we have developed a Sustainability Framework which provides transparency on what Emma Lewisham is doing to address the six drivers of our supply chain: raw materials, supplier, manufacturing, distribution, retail outlets and customers.
+To this end, we have developed a Sustainability Framework which provides transparency on what Emma Lewisham is doing to address the six drivers of our supply chain: raw materials, suppliers, manufacturing, distribution, retail outlets and customers.
 These are aligned with the United Nations Sustainable Development Goals.

 We have some goals that are yet to be achieved and many challenges we need to find solutions for.
 We’re only at the beginning of our sustainability journey, and we hope you’ll join us and continue to hold us accountable.

 Emma Lewisham is a leader within the sustainable beauty space.
 We’ve proudly partnered with TerraCycle® to launch New Zealand’s first sustainable beauty initiative, the Emma Lewisham Beauty Circle - it’s about rethinking the entire process of a beauty product’s lifespan.